Our trainer John Mackie at his Barton Hall Stables

 To date JOHN MACKIE RACING has trained a

-total of 41 winners for Derbyshire Racing, with Arizona John leading the way with 8 wins, from Custard the Dragon with 7 wins, Available 6 wins, Illustrious Forest 5 wins, Vanilla Rum 3 wins, All Three Fables 2
+total of 42 winners for Derbyshire Racing, with Arizona John and Custard the Dragon leading the way with 8 wins each from Available with 6 wins, Illustrious Forest 5 wins, Vanilla Rum 3 wins, All Three Fables 2

 wins, Inflexiball 2 wins, Aegean